freenas/freenas-docs/userguide/support.rst

 If you wish to ask a question in real time, you can try the *#freenas* channel on IRC
 `Freenode <http://freenode.net/index.shtml>`_.
-Depending upon the time of day and your time zone, a %brand% developer or other %brand% users may be available to assist you.
+Depending upon the time of day and your time zone, FreeNAS® and TrueNAS® developers or other users may be available to assist you.
 If you do not get an answer right away, remain on the channel as other users tend to read the channel history in order to answer questions as they are able to.